andres-fr/skerch/docs/materials/for_developers.rst

 The CI pipeline that performs the tests and reports to Coveralls is defined in the first job of the ``.github/workflows/ci.yaml`` YAML file.
 The existence of this file is all GitHub needs to run the pipeline.

 The `Coveralls service <https://coveralls.io/>`_ reports on code coverage based on the results of running ``pytest``.
 This was configured by signing in to Coveralls via the GitHub account and "activating" the desired repository.
 No need to set any Actions evironment variables.
-Then, the Github Action will take care of the rest:
+Then, the GitHub Action will take care of the rest:

 1. Running `pytest` with the ``--cov`` plugin will generate a ``.coverage`` report in the runner's repo root
 2. Running ``coveralls`` will then access the service and provide the report